All Episodes

 That's also happening.

-But I think some of this stuff, especially because Obama's only got one more year in office, maybe he could push this off just a little bit.
+Now, I'm not somebody who thinks the president can't have a little fun, can't let loose once in a while, but I think some of this stuff, especially because Obama's only got one more year in office, maybe he could push this off just a little bit.

-Dancing with the stars, hanging with bear grills, whatever you want to do, sure.
+Former presidents, yeah, dancing with the stars, hanging with bear grills, whatever you want to do, sure.

-Current president still embroiled in a couple of wars, real problems facing the American people, real division that feels like it grows day in and day out.
+Current president, still embroiled in a couple of wars, real problems facing the American people, real division that feels like it grows day in and day out.

-I think we could ask the president to show a little more little more deference to the office.
+I think we could ask the president to show a little more, a little more deference to the office, a little more respect for the office.

 That doesn't seem to me to be so outlandish.

-I can tell you that I think there'll be a lot of reality TV show stuff there too.
+I can tell you that I think there'll be a lot of reality TV show stuff there, too, because the Clintons love attention.

-I know that to be in this business of being a national level politician, you have to essentially have a streak of narcissism.
+I know that to be in this business of being a national-level politician, you have to essentially have a streak of narcissism.

 Is it benevolent or malignant narcissism, though, is really the question.